HKN-HACKATHON/docs/guides/01_git.md

 ### **4\.
 Working with isolated code snapshots**

-When working with multiple people on the same repository, it may be necessary to have a personal isolated line of development that is not affected by the changes that they made.
+When working with multiple people on the same repository, it may be necessary to have a personal isolated line of development that is not affected by the changes that others made.
 In git terms, this personal line is called a **branch.** By default, when git initializes a repository it creates a branch called main or master.

 To manage branches, the commands that git provides are *branch, checkout* and *switch.*